databricks-migrations/hadoop-profiler/README.md

 ####     -  the Services, host and components from Cloudera Manager (CM)
 ####     -  Impala logs based on the input dates

-### 4. If the Distribution is HDP, then extract contains
+### 4. If the Distribution is HDP or HD Insight (Set the HDI flag to Y/N), then extract contains
 ####     -  the blueprint, Service, hosts and host components from Ambari
 ####     -  Ranger policies and Repos if Ranger is Used

 ### 5. If the Distribution is neither CDH or HDP (i.e. OTH), then only YARN  and Spark History Server metrics will be extracted